How to Spot the Patterns That Keep You Stuck in Leadership and Life

 The third stage is finding the payoff, and this is where the real work happens.
 Most people's first instinct is to say they don't get anything out of their complaint.
 That response is the racket protecting itself.
 The payoff is always there, hidden beneath the surface.
 It might be being right while making someone else wrong, avoiding vulnerability, or protecting a particular self-image.

-The fourth stage is naming the cost by getting specific.
+The fourth stage is naming the cost.
+Get specific.
 Abstract answers don't create the clarity needed.
 You need concrete costs: damaged relationships, missed opportunities, declining health.

 The value of moving through these stages isn't in solving the problem right away.
 It's in seeing the whole structure clearly for the first time.
 Once you can name the payoff honestly and weigh it against the cost, the racket loses its grip.
 You may still choose to keep running it, but now it's a conscious choice rather than an automatic pattern.